Pressure anisotropy in polymer brushes and its effects on wetting: Model and methods

-A system consisting of a rectangular box with periodic boundary conditions in $x$ and $y$ is set up.
-Two different box sizes where used: one of dimensions 100 x 100 x 60 $\sigma$ ($x$, $y$, $z$) for the slab simulations, and a quasi-2D geometry of dimensions 250 x 10 x 80 $\sigma$ for the droplet simulations.
-The latter was chosen in order to suppress plateau-Rayleigh instabilities in the cylindrical droplet, and to avoid line tension effects~\cite{weijs_origin_2011,law_line_2017,leonforte_statics_2011}.
-In \autoref{fig:setups}, snapshots of both simulation setups (rendered using Ovito~\cite{stukowski_visualization_2009}) are shown.
-A flat, structureless mathematical wall exerting a Lennard-Jones 9-3 potential with $\epsilon=1$ and $\sigma=1$ is placed at the bottom (at $z=0$), and a repulsive one exerting a harmonic potential with spring constant $100\ \epsilon \sigma^{-2}$ is placed at the top.
-A (monodisperse) polymer brush is created by `grafting' polymer chains consisting of $N=50$ beads each to immobile grafting beads positioned randomly in the bottom plane of the box ($z=0$).
-The chain length of $N=50$ was chosen as a balance between computational cost and adequate reproduction of polymer brush behavior.
+A system consisting of a rectangular box with periodic boundary conditions along $x$ and $y$ is set up.
+Two different box sizes where used: a 3D system of Cartesian dimensions $100\,\sigma \times 100\,\sigma \times 60\,\sigma$ for the slab simulations, and a quasi-2D geometry of $250\,\sigma \times 10\,\sigma \times 80\,\sigma$ for the droplet simulations.
+In the latter system, the droplet is periodically continued in the $y$ direction to create a cylindrical droplet and thereby eliminate line tension contributions to the contact angle, while the periodic repeat distance is still sufficiently short to suppress Plateau-Rayleigh instabilities \cite{weijs_origin_2011,law_line_2017,leonforte_statics_2011}. \autoref{fig:setups} shows snapshots of both simulation setups, rendered using Ovito~\cite{stukowski_visualization_2009}.
+The brushes and polymer films rest on a flat structureless mathematical wall (w) exerting a Lennard-Jones 9-3 potential with $\eps{pw} = 1\,\epsilon$ and $\sigma_{\rm pw} = 1\,\sigma$, where the zero-crossing height defines $z=0$.
+At the top of the box a repulsive harmonic potential with spring constant of $100\,\epsilon/\sigma^2$ prevents evaporated fluid molecules from escaping.
+A monodisperse polymer brush is created by `grafting' polymer chains of $N=50$ beads to immobile grafting beads positioned randomly in the $z=0$ bottom plane of the box.
+This chain length was chosen as a balance between computational cost and adequate reproduction of polymer brush behavior.
+The density of grafting points varies between $0.2$ and $0.6\,\sigma^{-2}$, which ensures that all our systems are in the brush regime.
+Specifically, brushes will form `holes' or crystallize for densities below or above this range, respectively.